marcelofern/marcelofern.github.io/posts/cpp/branchless_programming/index.md

 ![pipelining_happy_path](pipelining_happy_path.png)

-Now back to the buffet analogy.
-What happens if the person in front of you grabbed all the chips from the buffet plate, and if you had known that, you would go back and put another spoon of mashed potatos on your plate?
+What happens if the person in front of you in the buffet grabbed all the chips from the buffet plate, and if you had known that in advance, you would go back and put another spoon of mashed potatos on your plate?

-That happens a lot with the CPU when the next instruction depends on the execution of the current one.
+That happens *a lot* in the CPU when the next instruction depends on the execution of the current one.
 In this case, the CPU needs to wait for the first instruction to resolve before executing the next one, and this incurs a time penalty.